earlchew/pidsentry/README.md

 * To track the pid of the service to find the matching process

-The pidsentry is a watchdog that can be used to monitor activity on on a specific file descriptor (usually stdout) to infer that the service is blocked.
+The pidsentry is a watchdog that can be used to monitor activity on on a specific file descriptor (usually stdout) to infer that the service has hung.
 If the monitored file descriptor becomes inactive, the watchdog will terminate the child process.